 Steel chimineas offer the most variation when it comes to shape and size.

 They can often be highly decorative, with laser-cut designs, and can take on a much more modern appearance than clay or cast iron models.

 Steel is a lot lighter than both cast iron and clay, so you may opt for steel if you want a lot of flexibility in terms of chiminea placement.

-In a steel chiminea you can burn: all types of fuel.
-However, if your steel chiminea is quite thin, avoid burning coal as it will be too hot.
+In a steel chiminea you can burn: generally you can burn all types of fuel in a steel chiminea; however, it may be best to avoid burning coal as it may get too hot.

-Steel chimineas are great if: you want to move it around a lot, you don’t want to do any maintenance, you want to grill on it regularly.
+Steel chimineas are great if: you want to move the chiminea around a lot, you don’t want to do any maintenance, you want to grill on it regularly.

-A steel chiminea may no be right for you if: you’re trying to heat a medium-large patio, you want to burn the least fuel possible, you want a traditional design.
+A steel chiminea may not be right for you if: you’re trying to heat a medium-large patio, you want to burn the least fuel possible, you want a traditional design.

 Chimineas are available in a range of sizes.
 Height, diameter, and weight are all important considerations.